avaje/avaje-prisms/README.md

 ```

 ### `META-INF/services` Generation
 Avaje prisms will try to detect your processor class and register an entry to `META-INF/services/javax.annotation.processing.Processor` after compilation.
-Doing this means you can omit the compiler plugin configuration/ (`<compilerArgument>-proc:none</compilerArgument>` and step 2 in the how to use section)
+Doing this means you can omit the compiler plugin configuration. (`<compilerArgument>-proc:none</compilerArgument>` and step 2 in the how to use section)

 Services entries will be added if a concrete processor class has any of the following annotations: